TylerWiatrek/project-one/README.md

 # project-one

 ---
-## Travel Safe
+## Clear Skies

 ## Description
-Travel Safe is a website that allows you to compare ticket prices between various airlines.
-After confirming your desitnation you are shown the weather for the day you plan to arrive.
+Clear Skies is a website that allows users to look up the times for Sunrises/Sunsets.
+Upon finding a location you will also be provided the local weather so you can plan for Clear Skies!
 ### User Story
--As A traveller
+-AS A Photographer
--I WANT to compare plane tickets and view weather
--SO THAT i can find the best deal
+-I WANT a website that will show me when sunrise and sunset is -SO THAT i can capture scenic photo's of the sky
--WHEN I find the best deal
+-WHEN i find a location
--I AM GIVEN the local weather on the day i arrive
+-I AM GIVEN the local weather